MojoAuth/mojoauth-docs/content/howto/add-sms-authentication/index.md

 ---
-title: How to add Phone Login
+title: How to add SMS Authentication
-tags: ["Phone", "Login", "OTP"]
+tags: ["Phone", "Login", "OTP", "SMS"]
-description: "A quick implementation guide to configure Phone Login to authenticate your users."
+description: "A quick implementation guide to configure SMS Authentication to authenticate your users."
 ---

-# Get Started - Phone Login
+# Get Started - SMS Authentication

-This guide explains how to add and configure the Phone Login to your application using MojoAuth Dashboard.
-You can implement Phone Login for a quick and convenient approach for consumer registration and login.
+This guide explains how to add and configure the SMS Authentication to your application using MojoAuth Dashboard.
+You can implement SMS Authentication for a quick and convenient approach for consumer registration and login.

 ## Dashboard Configuration